pushpay-labs/semantic-versioning-analyzer/README.md

   -r, --additional-rules    A path to a single assembly or folder of assemblies which contain additional
                             rules.
 Overrides `additionalRules` setting in JSON configuration file.

+  -p, --package-name		If the package name is different than the DLL file name, specify it here.

   --help                    Display this help screen.

   --version                 Display version information.